jezzsantos/saastack/docs/how-to-guides/120-aggregates.md

 }
 ```

 > For more complex state machines, like the example above, it is quite common to define an enum, and set a `Status` property to the initial state of the aggregate, in this handler (as opposed to setting a default value for it, as you would in OOP).
-In memory state-changes should all be grouped in this `OnStateChanged()` method to make it easier for the reader to understand the individual sate changes, and their transitions in one place.
+In memory state-changes should all be grouped in this `OnStateChanged()` method to make it easier for the reader to understand the individual state changes, and their transitions in one place.

 ### Changing state